 It’s time to stop worrying about which foods are best for fat loss or “ramping up” your metabolism.
 Fat loss occurs in the presence of a calorie deficit or eating fewer calories than your body needs for maintaining its core operations.
 When this happens, your body breaks down body fat and other tissue to create the fuel it needs.

 Achieving a calorie deficit, however, is easier said than done thanks to hunger, cravings, and food being so freaking tasty.
 Not many people can go from eating at their current calorie intake level to a deficit without feeling deprived or hungry.
 Making matters worse, if you’re currently eating calorie dense foods (think: sweets, salty snacks, fast food, etc.) and attempt to reduce your calorie intake, you will struggle to eat enough.
 1,500 calories can look drastically different and either leave you hungry and deprived or stuffed to the brim and satisfied.

 The solution to this caloric density issue is a strategy called high volume eating.
-In this case, high volume is referring to foods that are low in calories but large in quantity, size, weight, etc. Take the first meal below for example, which weighed in at 2.2 pounds on the scale but contained less than 500 calories.
+In this case, high volume is referring to foods that are low in calories but large in quantity, size, weight, etc. Take the cilantro lime cauliflower rice carnitas burrito bowl below, for example, which is massive and has fewer than 500 calories without guacamole.

 Other high volume eating highlights: